Lydiadel/School_District_Analysis/README.md

 ## Results
 - How is the district summary affected?
-  It is not affected at all, the calculations doesn't change from the previous one.
+  - It is not affected at all, the calculations doesn't change from the previous one.

 - How is the school summary affected?
-  The school summary is affected in the passing percentage, passing math reduce a 27% and passing reading a 27% which affect as well the overall pasing also 27%.
-This information allow make a deduction were that 27% of the failling ones were the 9th graders students.
+  - The school summary is affected in the passing percentage, passing math reduce a 27% and passing reading a 27% which affect as well the overall pasing also 27%.
+  - This information allow make a deduction were that 27% of the failling ones were the 9th graders students.

 - How does replacing the ninth grader’s math and reading scores affect Thomas High School’s performance relative to the other schools?
   - Replacing this scores affect Thomas High School specially, making other school be better than this school.
-  -

 - How does replacing the ninth-grade scores affect the following:
     - Math and reading scores by grade
       - The math scores were not affected at all sincee the only ones changed were 9th graders scores.

     - Scores by school spending
-      - The spending ranges between $630 - $644 there is a different outcome after changing 9th graders math scores
+      - The spending ranges between $630 - $644 there is a different outcome after changing 9th graders math scores reducing the passing percentage.

     - Scores by school size
-      The output given after changing 9th grader's score we can see how the medium school size which has between (1000 - 2000) students their scores were decreased in the percentage of passing math and reading.
+      - The output given after changing 9th grader's score we can see how the medium school size which has between (1000 - 2000) students their scores were decreased in the percentage of passing math and reading.

     - Scores by school type
-      This scores were not affected at all, same as the district summary.
+      - This scores were not affected at all, same as the district summary.

 ## Summary
 Major changes presented in the District Analysis